jonasahlsson/Flash-Messenger/Readme.md

 *Stylesheet* in webroot/css
 >webroot/css/flash.css

-The *usage example file* is located in the webroot directory.
-Copy file into Anax-MVC/webroot and open i browser to get started swiftly.
+*Usage examples* flash-quicktest.php and flash-test.php, located in the webroot directory, can be used to get started swiftly.
+Open flash-quicktest.php in browser for a quick look at what to expect.
+Copy flash-test.php into Anax-MVC/webroot for an example of use integrated with Anax-MVC.
+>webroot/flash-quicktest.php
 >webroot/flash-test.php

 Usage
 -----